hollow-egg/HexRequiem/README.md

+Ever wanted to turn your friend into a frog?
+Well now you can!
+With the power of hexcasting you can now tear out both their souls and slap your friend's mind into the frog's empty body.
+And there's so much more...

 Currently implemented:
 -
 - Soul Iota: contains the "true" identity of the entity (Default entity iota is now treated as if it references the "Body")